 What Collaboration Tools I Use

-For business and e-Learning purposes, the most notable collaboration tools, I have used (and still using!) for business, training, communication, collaboration and for personal projects, are:
+For business and e-Learning purposes, the most notable collaboration tools, I have used (and still using!) for business, training, communication, collaboration, and personal projects, are:

 - Asana – Task Management for Teams, by Asana.
 A collaboration platform for cooperation between teams in projects and tasks.

 - Basecamp, by 37signals, LLC.
-A project management and collaboration tools for companies and teams.
+Project management and collaboration tools for companies and teams.

 - Blackboard Collaborate, by Blackboard Inc. An online collaboration platform providing web conferencing, virtual meeting, mobile collaboration, Instant messaging and voice authoring capabilities.

 - CallPage.
 An advanced communication and marketing platform for your website.
 You can gain 75% more sales calls from your website visitors.

 - Cisco WebEx Web Meetings, by Cisco.
 It provides web conferencing capabilities along with file and presentation sharing with voice, HD video and Meeting Spaces

 - Google Docs, by Google.
 Provides access to office applications and online storage.

 - Microsoft Office WebApps, by Microsoft.
 Collaboration access, providing access, collaboration, and share of office documents